The following is my reply to a question submitted by a visitor to Player-Care

 2. Can you let me know where I can get technical information on the regulation and repair of these player actions?

 ANS.
 I sell the 55 page Service Manual, which covers the general testing and regulating of all the modern Aeolian players.
 (88-note and 64-note Standard Pneumatic Action).
-The cost is $29.55 plus $5.80 for USPS Priority mail/w Delivery Confirmation.
+The cost is $15.00 for the PDF file.

 Send check to: